Recipe from Judi Mills

 1 whole pasture-raised chicken (rinsed, cleaned with organs removed)

-2 chicken feet (peeled with talons removed, if you can find them)
+2 chicken feet (if you can find them)

-1 gallon miscellaneous vegetable scraps (onions, carrots, celery, fresh parsley, leeks)
+8 cups miscellaneous chopped vegetables or vegetable scraps (onions, carrots, celery, fresh parsley, leeks)

 1 tablespoons whole peppercorns

 - Add the whole chicken to a heavy-bottomed stock pot, cover with vegetable scraps, bay leaves and peppercorns.

 - Cover with cold filtered water into which you’ve stirred two tablespoons apple cider vinegar.
 Bring to a boil over medium-high heat.
 Reduce the heat, cover and simmer gently for about an hour and a half until the chicken is tender and the joints break apart easily.